 - Sawyer from Lost, a Tennessee native.
 (Josh Holloway is from Georgia, and the writers liked his audition so much that they decided to make Sawyer a Deep South type)

-- The Andy Griffith Show had it from time to time, mostly with the mountain man-type characters.
-Barney Fife had a less obtrusive version of this dialect (Don Knotts, who played Fife, was a native of West Virginia).
+- The Andy Griffith Show had it from time to time, mostly with the mountain man-type characters; justified since Mayberry, North Carolina is in the foothills of the Appalachian Mountains. note Barney Fife had a less obtrusive version of this dialect (Don Knotts, who played Fife, was a native of West Virginia).
 For the rest of the main cast, see Tidewater.

 - Lum And Abner is a good example of the Ozark version of this accent.